Lakehouse

 Tables appear in the lakehouse after data is synced from a connection (PostgreSQL, MySQL, Stripe, HubSpot, Salesforce, Shopify, Google Sheets) or created via a transform.
 The data pipeline is:

-Connection sync -> S3 (Parquet) -> Iceberg table (workspace branch in Nessie) -> Lakehouse view
+Connection sync -> Parquet on S3 -> DuckLake catalog (workspace) -> Lakehouse view